giving with meaning: 2017 holiday gift guide

-Today, I'm excited to share with you the fouth post in a new series: Giving with Meaning!
 Finding meaningful gifts is something I truly love to do.
 However, budgets, timing, and distance often impact how I celebrate those I love.
-In this new series I'm going to share how I've kept each of those things in mind as I assemble meaningful gifts for my friends and family.
-You can read more posts from this series here!
+In this series I share how I've kept each of those things in mind as I assemble meaningful gifts for my friends and family.
+You can read more posts from the Giving with Meaning series here!

 As I think about gifts for my friends and family during the holidays, there are a couple of things I consider: